tkhamez/neucore/doc/documentation.md

 remain so.
 To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

-## Console application
+## Console Application

 The console application has commands to:
-- update characters with information from ESI, like corporation etc. and checks ESI tokens.
+- update characters with information from ESI, like corporation etc.
+- check ESI tokens of all character
-- perform automatic group assignment based on corporation and alliance to group configuration.
+- perform automatic group assignment based on corporation and alliance to group configuration
 - update member tracking data
 - send EVE mail to deactivated accounts